 Americans are still recovering from the 2008 financial collapse, which left them without jobs and unable to cover their debts.
 Add to that those who were struggling with debt problems before the crisis, as well as those who went into debt well after it, U.S. consumers are carrying more than $13 trillion of debt.

-According to NerdWallet, the largest chunk of this debt comes from mortgages, which amount to $8.35 trillion.
-The rest of the debt, as of the end of the third quarter of 2016, is as follows:
+According to NerdWallet, the largest chunk of this debt comes from mortgages, which amounts to $8.35 trillion.
+The rest of the debt is as follows:

 - Auto loans – $1.14 trillion